paulkasram/ProjectCSD31031FullStackJavaScript/readme.md

 #To download and test this package follow these steps:
 ##Step 1:
-In your empty project folder create a new js file and copy the following: const objects = require('@alexander.gutierrez/smart-campus-energy-management-system');
+In your empty project folder create a new app.js file and copy the following: const objects = require('@alexander.gutierrez/smart-campus-energy-management-system');
 const user = objects.default.user;
 const centralManagementPlatform = objects.default.centralManagementPlatform;